Doug Greene

-Douglas Parks Greene (born February 10, 1956) is a former American football defensive back who played three seasons for the St. Louis Cardinals and Buffalo Bills.
-He also played two seasons in the United States Football League for the Washington Federals and San Antonio Gunslingers.
+Douglas Parks Greene (born February 10, 1956) is an American former professional football player who was a defensive back for three seasons in the National Football League (NFL) with the St. Louis Cardinals and Buffalo Bills.
+He played college football for the Texas A&M–Kingsville Javelinas He also played profesionally for two seasons in the United States Football League (USFL) with the Washington Federals and San Antonio Gunslingers.

 Early life and education

 Doug Greene was born on February 10, 1956, in Los Angeles, California.
 He went to high school at Yates High School.
 He went to college at Texas A&M-Kingsville.

 Professional career

 St. Louis Cardinals

-Greene was drafted in the 3rd round (69th overall) in the 1978 NFL draft.
+Greene was selected in the third round (69th overall) in the 1978 NFL draft.
 He played in 15 out of 16 games in his rookie season.
 He also started 4 games.
 He went to the Buffalo Bills the next season.

 Buffalo Bills

 With the Buffalo Bills in 1979, he had his first and only career interception; a 21-yard return.
 He played 15 games for the Bills.
 The next year he only played in 8 games.